marymacbradshaww/marymacbradshaww/README.md

-- 👋 Hi, I’m @marymacbradshaww
-- 👀 I’m interested in cybersecurity and business!
+### Hi, I'm Mary Mac!

+- 💞 Pronouns: She/her
-- 🌱 I’m currently studying both subjects in school as a sophomore in undergraduate college.
+- 🌱 I’m currently studying cybersecurity and business!
+- 💬 I'm looking to collaborate on improving my libraries.
-- 📫 You can reach me by emailing me at marymacbradshaw@gmail.com!
+- 📩 You can reach me by emailing me at marymacbradshaw@gmail.com

 <!---
 marymacbradshaww/marymacbradshaww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.